swethabeenidi/twin-harbour-qa-test/part2-regression-tests/tests/regression_testcases.md

 3. Check token visibility for all armies after the event.
 **Expected Result:**
 - The token should not be visible once the event is triggered.
-- System should remove enemy-visible tokens after the event.
+- System should remove tokens after the event.
 - No token should remain active or visible to any army.

 ---